-The Apostle Islands is one of the most beautiful places in the Midwestern United States if not all of North America.
-Tourists flock to the islands each year to do some kayaking, hiking and enjoy the beautiful beaches.
-However, each year I see tourists arrive in the Apostle Islands completely unprepared.
+The Pictured Rocks National Lakeshore is one of the most beautiful places in the Midwestern United States if not all of North America.
+Tourists flock to this stretch of the Lake Superior shoreline each year to do some kayaking, hiking and enjoy the beautiful landscapes.
+However, each year I see tourists arrive at Pictured Rocks completely unprepared.
 They either don’t have the right clothing for the climate, don’t have the right gear for the activities they would like to try, or don’t have the equipment to keep them safe and comfortable while camping.

 Great Lakes region is to kayak on the beautiful Great Lakes.
 There is a seemingly endless number of beautiful coastlines on Lake Superior, Lake Michigan, and Lake Huron to explore.
 There are a number of beautiful spots that I have visited and photographed on land during my travels, but have yet to make it back to and get out on the water.
 That is why I have decided to take this Great Lakes kayaking trip and to share my itinerary with you.
 Perhaps it will inspire you to get out and visit this amazing part of the United States and to check out some of these fantastic kayaking destinations.